 In 1980, the Soviets admitted that there had been an outbreak of anthrax as reported, but stated that it was due to tainted meat.
 This was plausible, since anthrax actually was a problem in parts of the Soviet Union.
 However, in 1993, after the fall of the USSR, the Russians admitted that the outbreak was in fact due to an accident at the major BW facility in Sverdlosk.
 Somebody had removed a clogged filter from an air-purification system, and other workers reactivated the system without noticing the filter was gone.
 The cover-up effort had involved destruction of evidence and records, and even the arrest and conviction of a few black-market meat dealers for selling tainted meat.

 The party boss in Sverdlosk, the volatile Boris Yeltsin, had stormed over to the BW complex and demanded admission, but was refused.
 He was ordered to go along with the cover-up.
 The cover-up was so thorough that a group of American medical researchers who came to the USSR in the late 1980s went back home generally convinced that the anthrax outbreak had in fact been a natural occurrence.
-The American military was inclined to accept that because, again, they had a low opinion of the military utility of BW, and believed the Soviets did as well.
-The Soviets were spending a large amount of money and effort to conceal the truth, and were extremely skilled in general at secrecy and deception, with the matter kept tightly under wraps.
+The American military was inclined to accept that because, again, they had a dismissive opinion of the military utility of BW, and believed the Soviets did as well.
+The Soviets were spending a large amount of money and effort to conceal the truth, and were very skilled in general at secrecy and deception, with the matter kept tightly under wraps.

 The American intelligence community was still suspicious, and the CIA was making out the vague shape of a very active Soviet offensive BW program.
 The 1989 defection of Vladimir Pasechnik, a senior Biopreparat official, did much to give weight to these vague suspicions; which were substantially reinforced later when Alibek came to the US; and confirmed in 1995 when a US diplomat got a chance to inspect a mostly derelict bioagent production plant in Stepnogorsk, Kazakhstan.
 The scale of the plant was astounding, and Western experts were shocked to learn of the quantities of pathogens produced, which were far greater than could have been put to any conceivable rational use.
 The diplomat also got the opportunity to inspect the now-abandoned test facility on Rebirth Island.